Skip to content

 On the eve of surgery, strictly follow the fasting guidelines that my team will provide.
 Generally, for surgeries under general anaesthesia, the fasting for solids is eight hours and for clear liquids is two hours.
 However, each case may have particularities.
 Fasting is essential to prevent pulmonary aspiration during anaesthesia, a rare but potentially fatal complication.

 Attention: do not follow restrictive diets before surgery.
-Arriving malnourished at the surgical centre is much worse than arriving with one or two extra kilos.
+Arriving malnourished at the theatre is much worse than arriving with one or two extra kilos.
 Your body needs reserves to recover.

 The fear of anaesthesia is one of the most common among patients preparing for surgery.
 This fear is understandable, but it is usually based on outdated information or exaggerated stories.
 Modern anaesthesiology is one of the safest specialties in medicine, with extremely low rates of serious complications.